 Keep in mind that your suggestion has to be a tool that’s going to help the achieve their business goals.
 After you are done with your presentation, make sure to share them with the management and also give them the link to the website.

 Importing Resources and Projects

 Whoohoo, your idea to move your resource planning to Ganttic (khm, or some other software, if you are that kind of a person) got approved!
 Way to go!
 Now, it’s time for moving your stuff over.
 Us in Ganttic, are the kind of friends that are going to do all the heavy lifting for you.
 For importing your resources and tasks, just contact our support team.
 If that’s done, your planner will look somewhat different and you can actually start thinking about the way you want things to be planned.
 If you want to plan shorter tasks, zoom in on your timeline.
 Do the opposite, if you want to plan longer tasks.
 If you have added some custom data fields to you resources, you can group the resources using them.
 You can open each of your projects in a separate view and customize the way you see each one of them in individually.
 Start dragging and dropping and adding tasks.

 Pitching the Software to the Team

-Pitching the new resource planning software to your team is as important as pitching it to the management.
-They are the one’s that are going to actually use it.
+Pitching a new tool for your team is as important as pitching it to the management.
+They are the ones that are going to actually use it.
 They have to believe it’s better for them than the good ol’ spreadsheets.
 Take as much time with it as you did with the management.
 Don’t throw it at them.
 You can ask the support team for another demo during which your whole team can be present.
 However, it’s important that you would have the most of it sorted out.
 You have to have ideas how the workflow with the software is going to be.
 Be prepared to instruct and help them.And remember, no one is a resource planning mastermind from day one.
 You are just going to have to be ready to take the walk.